 What are neutrophils?

 Neutrophils are the most abundant type of white blood cell.
-They are normally the first cells of the immune system to reach the site of an infection.
-Neutrophils influence the inflammatory response to infection, ingest micro-organisms and destroy them by releasing enzymes.1
+They influence the inflammatory response to infection, ingest micro-organisms, and destroy them by releasing enzymes.

 Neutrophils are produced in bone marrow, the spongy interior of the larger bones of the body.
-They are short-lived cells but highly mobile, being able to enter tissues that other cells cannot penetrate.2
+They are short-lived cells that travel extensively throughout the body; they can enter tissues that other cells cannot penetrate.

-Neutrophils are the primary constituent of pus and are responsible for its whitish-yellow hue.
+Neutrophils are the primary component of pus and are responsible for its whitish-yellow color.

 What is neutropenia?